lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-5.rst

     :name: portal_tut05_step03a
     :alt: A screenshot of how to use the "Loaded Tables" option to access the previous query result.
 UPDATE FIG: A screenshot of how to use the "Loaded Tables" option to access the previous query result.

 3.3 Click the magnifying glass next to the "Object ID" box to the right of where it says Uploaded Object ID under Upload Table.
 Select SSObjectId.
-MISSING STEP TO UPLOAD TABLE?
-NO MAGNIF GLASS
+Below, where it says "Object ID (from table)" (in this case referring to the DP0.3 table whose columns are listed on the right), click the magnifying glass and also select SSObjectId.

 3.4 Now in the panel labeled LSST DP0.3 SSO Tables at the top of the page, select the 10yr SSSource table.
 The Output Column Selection and Constraints table should update to reflect the column headers of the SSSource table.
 The query will now search the SSSource table for all individual observations of objects which have these SSObjectIds from the query in 3.1.